tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 </from>
 <james {% include timecode %}>

 The show was queer baity, but the <mark x>novel on which it was based certainly was not.
 That featured a very explicit love story between the two main characters</mark>, but was <mark x>self-censored when adapted to meet the censorship guidelines</mark> of the Xi Jinping government.
 But it didn’t matter.
-Like so much queer baiting before, people saw through the weak venere<sup class"add">[sic: veneer]</sup> of heterosexuality.
+Like so much queer baiting before, people saw through the weak venere<sup class="add">[sic: veneer]</sup> of heterosexuality.
 They took the bait, so to speak.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_untamed at="¶ 3" %}>